top of page

 Basic supplies such as sunscreen, bug spray, medical kit, toiletries, extra socks, etc are recommended.

-Pets are welcome, as long as they are on leash, properly trained and behave well; dogs are not permitted to accompany their runner on course.
+Pets are welcome, as long as they are on leash, properly trained & well behaved; dogs are not permitted to accompany their runner on course.

 The ‘OTHER’ Race Rules: